AdobeDocs/pass.en/help/authentication/tve-dashboard-changes-log.md

    The **Configuration Changes** section displays the entity type, entity ID, property, and the status of the change operation for each change.

-1. Hover on the configuration change you want to view.
+1. Hover on the configuration change that you want to view.
 1. Select **View** to access the changed values.

    ![View configuration changes](assets/view-changes.png)